altocodenl/acweb/docs/privacy-policy.md

 We don’t collect any characteristics of protected classifications including age, race, gender, religion, sexual orientation, gender identity, gender expression, or physical and mental abilities or disabilities.
 You may provide these data voluntarily, such as if you include a pronoun preference in your email signature when writing into our Support team.

 We also do not collect any biometric data.
-You are given the option to add a picture to your user profile, which could be a real picture of you or a picture of something else that represents you best.
+For products like ac;pic, where you store and organize photos and videos, we do not extract any information from the images, nor we run any Artificial Intelligence algorithm or methodologies.
+We do collect metadata from the files to provide organizational benefits, such as the year the image or video was taken or the geolocalization in order to provide shortcuts to access such images.
+In the case of geolocalization you can turn it on and off at any point.
+When turned off all geolocalization data collected is destroyed.
+For image duplication detection we compare pixels of files but do not interpret, collect nor run the content of these in a third party service.
+For Altocode services you are given the option to add a picture to your user profile, which could be a real picture of you or a picture of something else that represents you best.
 We do not extract any information from profile pictures: they are for your use alone.

 ## When we access or share your information